dvidelabs/flatcc/README.md

 ### Generic Parsing and Printing.

-As of v0.5.1 [test_json.c] demonstrates how a single parser driver can used to parse different table types without changes to the driver or to the schema.
+As of v0.5.1 [test_json.c] demonstrates how a single parser driver can be used to parse different table types without changes to the driver or to the schema.

 For example, the following layout can be used to configure a generic parser or printer.